Kyriosity/read-write/README+/pencraft/README+/quotes/README+/inspirational.md

 (fr: "After us the deluge may come for aught we care")\
 attributed to Louis XV (1710-1774)

-The motto under which some (rare) fix-budget outsourced projects are delivered.
+The motto under which some (rare) fixed-budget outsourced projects are delivered.

 #### Medieval